knutzk/ml-workshop/README.md

 docker run --rm -u $(id -u):$(id -g) -p 8888:8888 -v $PWD:/data ml-workshop-image
 ```

-This starts a docker container with the correct user ID (via `id -u`, running as
+Transmitting the user and group ID is necessary to avoid running the docker
-root is not allowed for jupyter notebooks), binds port 8888 to that of the
+container as root (which is discouraged for jupyter notebooks).
+It also binds
-localhost and mounts the working directory to the `/data` endpoint in the
+port 8888 to that of the localhost and mounts the working directory to the
-notebook.
-The notebook server can then be reached by opening
+`/data` endpoint in the notebook.
+The notebook server can then be reached by
-http://localhost:8888/ in a browser of choice.
-The webpage will require a token
+opening http://localhost:8888/ in a browser of choice.
+The webpage will require
-that can be found in the command line output when starting the docker container.
+a token that can be found in the command line output when starting the docker

-#### 2d) Setup without anaconda (experts)

-This instruction is meant for people who are already familiar with python
-package managers, possibly use virtual environments etc. In that case, we assume
-you are familiar with installing, updating and maintaining python packages, and
+container.

+As an alternative, you can also use virtual environments (e.g.
+`pyenv-virtualenv` or `conda`) to set up the necessary packages for this
-that your environment is configured correctly.
-Make sure you have the [required
+repository.
+Make sure you have the [required packages](ml-environment.yml)
-packages](ml-environment.yml) installed in a recent version.
+installed in a recent version.
 These include:

-* sklearn 0.21.*
+* sklearn 0.24.*
-* tensorflow 1.14.*
+* tensorflow 2.4.*
-* jupyter 1.0.*

 After installing all packages listed in the file, obtain a copy of this
-repository as described above.
-Start a Jupyter Notbeook server, navigate to the
+repository through your preferred method.
+Start a Jupyter Notbeook server,
-location of your repository copy, and open the Jupyter Notebook files to get
+navigate to the location of your repository copy, and open the Jupyter Notebook
-started.
+files to get started.
 Please make sure to go through the
 [01_test_notebook.ipynb](01_test_notebook.ipynb) to verify your installation.